 Spoofing occurs when a criminal creates an exact copy of a website in order to make a fraudulent company look legitimate.
 A spoofed website will usually look exactly the same as the website of a legitimate company, but with a slightly different web address (e.g., ‘.biz’ instead of ‘.com’ or ‘.co.uk’).
 If you’re suspicious of any website you’re directed to make sure it is legitimate.
 Call the company if necessary.

-Identity theft occurs when an individual steals personal details from someone else, and uses the information to fraudulently impersonate that individual.
+Identity theft occurs when people steal personal details from someone else and uses the information to fraudulently impersonate that individual.
 Victims of ID theft often find that their details are used to open bank accounts and obtain credit in their name.

 Identity theft can only take place where a criminal has been able to gain access to enough personal details to create false documents in another person’s name.
 In order to avoid becoming a victim of identity theft: